bhartiy/learnsellacious/pages/35.global-configurations/shop-settings/docs.md

 **OPC column count**: If you select one page checkout in above checkout-type then select, how many columns should the One page checkout sections be divided: 2 columns, 3 columns.

+**Disable Guest Checkout**: Whether to disable checkout for guest users.

 **Order Status Change**: Choose whether you want to change order status for the whole order or for each product individually.

 **Allow Order Address Edit**: If you want the customers to be able to edit billing/shipping address before payment, enable the setting from here.